Aleksandr Kamshalov

 Aleksandr Kamshalov (1932–2019; Russian: Александр Камшалов) was a member of the Communist Party who served as the chairman of the State Committee for Cinematography in the Soviet Union being last Soviet politician who held the post.
 During his tenure Kamshalov was the most authoritative figure in the Soviet film industry, including the production, theatrical distribution, home video, and import and export of films.

 Early life and education

 Kamshalov was born on 9 January 1932.
 He graduated from Moscow State University in 1954 receiving a degree in history.

 Career

 Following his graduation Kamshalov began to work as a teacher.
 From 1962 to 1970 he was secretary of the central committee of the Komsomol and a member of the collegium of the ministry of culture.
 Then he was in charge of the cinematography sector of the culture department of the Communist Party and appointed the chairman of the State Committee on Cinematography in 1970 which he held until 1986.
 Next he became chairman of the cinematography committee under the cabinet of ministers in December 1986, replacing Filip Yermash in the post.
-He was also made a member of the Politburo in 1986.